AregSPZ/stock-price-prediction/README.md

 This project predicts the closing price of the stocks for a given day and it's movement (up or down).

-The regression model is an ensemble of Linear Regression and Extra Randomized Trees, while the classification model is a Logistic Regression.
+The regression model is a voting ensemble consisting of Linear Regression and Extra Randomized Trees for combining performance and efficiency, while the classification model is a Logistic Regression.

 # Results: